shivannis/xandr-docs-public/xandr-docs/articles/monetize/html5-creative-guidelines-and-specifications.md

   > - clicks are tracked properly when the creative is served.
   > - the corresponding landing page can be opened when the creative is clicked.

-- Creative designers can either use their own code or the helper code provided in the Xandr HTML5 library to integrate HTML5 creatives into websites efficiently.
+- Creative designers can either use their own code or the helper code provided in the Microsoft Advertising HTML5 library to integrate HTML5 creatives into websites efficiently.
 For more information, see our [HTML5 Library](https://github.com/appnexus/appnexus-html5-lib), [Walkthrough for Manually Created Ads](https://github.com/appnexus/appnexus-html5-lib/blob/master/docs/Walkthrough-For-Manually-Created-Ads.md), and [IAB standards](https://www.iab.com/wp-content/uploads/2013/07/HTML5forDigitalAdvertising2.0PublicCommentDraft.pdf).

 Creative designers can reference the following guides when creating new HTML5 creatives: